time/Time

 after?

-reports whether the time instant Time
+reports whether the time instant Time is after t.

 (Time after? t(time)) -> bool